Tuteria/Frontend-Assessment/services/note/README.md

 #### Running the migrations

 Navigate to the data-layer folder and run
-`>poetry run alembic revision --autogenerate -m "Added notes and users and admin table"` This runs the migrations in the data-layer
+`>poetry run alembic revision --autogenerate -m "Added notes and users and admin table"` and Run `poetry run alembic upgrade head` to apply the migration to the database.
+This runs the migrations in the data-layer

 Navigate back to the root and run